JohnDuncanScott/example-rest-service/README.md

 * TODO comments mention most limitations
 * There is no dynamic exchange rate data
 * There is no dynamic products data
+* There are no JavaDocs
+* Code coverage limits not defined

 ## Frontend
 * The styling is poor.
 Uses basic Bootstrap components.
 However, all functionality works and will test Backend.